technofocus-pte/buildmoderniseaiappsdepth/Use case 03/Usecase03.md

 ![](./media/image16.jpeg)

->**Note:** Optionally, the Dockerfile_Solution in the root of your project contains the contents needed.As you can see, this Docker file
+>**Note:** Optionally, the Dockerfile_Solution at the root of your project contains the needed content.As you can see, this Docker file
 The build stage has six instructions.

 ## Exercise 3: Build and run a container image for the Java app